Strategies for a Successful Career Change After 35

 How to Approach Job Searching After 35

-For mid-career professionals, agent referrals and personal connections account for a higher proportion of successful placements than job board applications.
+For mid-career professionals, agent referrals and personal connections (referrals) account for a higher proportion of successful placements than job board applications.
 Many non-public positions target mid-career and above, making relationships with trusted agents key to success.

 Additionally, making yourself discoverable through LinkedIn and industry community engagement is effective.
 By making your expertise and track record visible, you increase the chances of being approached by headhunters.